Saint Louis River (Lake Superior tributary): Saint Louis River AOC

-Two of these impairments have been removed from the designation (degradation of aesthetics in 2014, fish tumors and other deformities in 2019) following remediation projects.
-Reaching these targets will lead to the goal of delisting the AOC, which means the ecological benefits of the St. Louis River have been restored to an acceptable level.
+As shown above, some of these impairments have already been removed.
+Once all nine Beneficial Use Impairments have been removed, application can be made for delisting, which means the ecological benefits of the St. Louis River have been restored to an acceptable level.

 Recreation

 The river is fished for walleye, northern pike, smallmouth bass, largemouth bass, bluegill, black crappie, and channel catfish populations.
 Other species of rough fish include Shorthead Redhorse and White Sucker.
 The river is frequented by those traveling the Minnesota DNR Saint Louis River Water Trail, which has campsites and angling.

-Attempts to introduce sturgeon are underway; sturgeon, if caught, are to be returned.
-While native to the river at one time, overfishing and pollution wiped them out many years ago.
+Attempts to introduce sturgeon are underway by restoring habitat, stocking the fish, and monitoring their movements.
+While native to the river at one time, overfishing and pollution nearly wiped them out many years ago.
 In 1983 the DNR, the Fond du Lac Band of Lake Superior Chippewa, and others began rebuilding spawning habitat and introducing baby sturgeon into the river.
 In 2016 MPR reported, "Slowly, steadily, numbers increased as the stocked fish took hold in the river.
 Five years ago, tribal biologists found their first fry from naturally reproducing sturgeon, a sign that a healthy fish population could grow on its own.
 Minnesota even began allowing catch-and-release fishing last year."

 The Saint Louis River Trail Association is planning the construction of a long-distance hiking trail along more than half the length of the river.
 Construction of the first 36-mile segment began in early 2012, with cooperation from the Minnesota DNR; the trail association hopes to have this section completed in 2015.